eniwbola/Modeling_Cortical_Synaptic_Effects_of_Anesthesia_and_their_Cholinergic_Reversal/README.md

 # Modeling Cortical Synaptic Effects of Anesthesia and their Cholinergic Reversal

-Modeling and Analysis code for study "Modeling Cortical Synaptic Effects of Anesthesia and their Cholinergic Reversal
+Modeling and Analysis code for study "Modeling Cortical Synaptic Effects of Anesthesia and their Cholinergic Reversal"

 ## anesthetic_sim.cpp
 cpp file for simulating model/all simulation spike trains.